-Figure 8-15 Investigating field names and types using mouse over information a edgeList vector, therefore from these names and the simple addNode() and addEdge() methods of the class, the user can see that these vectors store the nodes and edges of the graph.
+Figure 8-15 shows that one field of the Graph class is a vector called nodeList.
+The class also has a edgeList vector, therefore from these names and the simple addNode() and addEdge() methods of the class, the user can see that these vectors store the nodes and edges of the graph.
 However, it can be observed from Figure 8-15 that these fields are public (shown by the green shading of the field triangles) and can therefore be modified by other classes.
 This could indicate that the graph functionality may be dispersed over a number of classes and this class could be heavily coupled to the other classes due to these public fields.
 The small amount of functionality provided by this class is obvious from the visualisation.
 The far greater complexity of the GraphContainer and GraphCanvas classes provides a cue to the user that it is these classes that need to be focused upon.